 Reviewing Alerts Found

-If Bark detects instances of cyberbullying, sexual content, self-harm, or other worrisome content in your child's Chrome web browsing, we will send you an alert.
+If Bark detects instances of bullying, sexual content, self-harm, or other worrisome content in your child's Edge web browsing, we will send you an alert.

 Learn more here about what makes Bark's content monitoring unique.